Make a Payment

 Direct Deposit of Child Support

 Public Act 548 of 2004 requires that the MiSDU disburse support electronically.
 The MiSDU must accomplish this either through direct deposit to an individual’s bank account or through use of a debit card.
 The MiSDU is the single location in the state for disbursement of all child support payments.
-To download the direct deposit form in Portable Document Format (PDF), click here.
-You must have Adobe Acrobat Reader installed on your computer to view or print the direct deposit form.

 The following customers are exempt from mandatory participation in electronic disbursement of support: